What is Emotivation?

-Whether or you are interested in this “chicken or egg” academic debate, it is clear that there is value in understanding behaviour in terms of both motivation and emotion because it improves diagnostic precision and opens up different strategies for action.
-The more precisely we can understand these interactions – which manifest themselves in almost all aspects of work – the better the solutions that we can provide to a range of problems.
+Whether or you are interested in this “chicken or egg” academic debate, it is clear that there is value in understanding behaviour in terms of both motivation and emotion because it improves diagnostic precision, enables systemic thinking and opens up different strategies for action.
+The more precisely we can understand these interactions – which manifest themselves in almost all aspects of work – the better the solutions that we can provide as organisational development practitioners.

 Why is emotivation important?

 As alluded to already, HR and busienss leaders are struggling to manage what appears to be a long laundry list of people issues in the workplace: Employee engagement / Experience / EVP / Brand, performance management, leadership and management, stress / well-being, culture, values, agility, change management, collaboration & teamwork.. and so on.
 Perhaps because of commercial or academic competition, these are generally presented as separate issues which just adds complexity to the role of an HR leader.